erhant/circom101/book/src/merkle-trees/README.md

 You see, we only needed to provide 3 hashes here, although our data had 8 elements!
 In fact, if you have $n$ elements you only need to provide $\log_2{n}$ elements to the verifier, this is so much more efficient than the naive method of sending all the data to the verifier.

-## As a Commitment Scheme

-A Merkle Root can serve as a cryptographic **commitment** to a set of data.
+> A Merkle Root can serve as a cryptographic **commitment** to a set of data.
+>

-- It is **hiding** because you can't find the preimage of an hash efficiently.
+> - It is **hiding** because you can't find the preimage of an hash efficiently.
-- It is **binding** because assuming otherwise would require you to find a hash-collision efficiently, which is known to be intractable.
+> - It is **binding** because assuming otherwise would require you to find a hash-collision efficiently, which is known to be intractable.
+>

-To **reveal** that some value is part of the comitted set of data at a specific point, you only need to reveal the path from that node to the root, along with the value itself, as described [above](#merkle-proof).
+> To **reveal** that some value is part of the comitted set of data at a specific point, you only need to reveal the path from that node to the root, along with the value itself, as described [above](#merkle-proof).

 ## Further Reading

 - The original paper is ["A Digital Signature Based on a Conventional Encryption Function"](https://people.eecs.berkeley.edu/~raluca/cs261-f15/readings/me) by Ralph Merkle.
 - ["Providing Authentication and Integrity in Outsourced Databases using Merkle Hash Tree's"](https://people.eecs.berkeley.edu/~raluca/cs261-f15/readings/merkleodb.pdf) by Mykletun, Narasimha, Tsudik is another paper that is slightly easier to read.
+- RareSkills Merkle Tree second-preimage attack [blog post](https://www.rareskills.io/post/merkle-tree-second-preimage-attack).